Nuand/bladeRF/host/utilities/bladeRF-cli/README.md

 ## Some Useful Interactive Commands ##
 The `help` command prints out the top level commands that are available.
 Using `help <cmd>` gives a more detailed help on that command.

-The most useful control commands are `peek` and `poke` for setting registers at a very basic level and `print` and `set` for performing system level tasks like setting gains, frequency, bandwidth or sample rate.
+The most useful control commands are `peek` and `poke` for setting registers at a very basic level and `print` and `set` for performing system level tasks like setting gains, frequency, bandwidth, or sample rate.

 The `rx` and `tx` commands allow data to be transmitted and received in the background, while the interactive console remains in the foreground.

 `rx config` and `tx config` are used to configure and view various RX and TX parameters.
 Note that `rx` and `tx` is a supported shorthand for viewing the RX/TX configuration.
 See `help rx` and `help tx` for more information about these parameters.
 Below are a few examples:

-Receive 10,000 samples to a binary file (host endianness):
+Receive 10,000 samples to a binary file (in the libbladeRF SC16Q11 format):
 ```
 rx config file=samples.bin format=bin n=10000
 rx start
 ```

 `rx` or `rx config` may be used to view the RX task status.
 When it no longer reports "Running", the samples should be available in the file.
-Note that for larger sample rate or small values of `n`, the RX task may finish before you can enter the `rx` command to view its state.
+Note that for larger sample rates or small values of `n`, the RX task may finish before you can enter the `rx` command to view its state.

-Receive 4096 samples to a CSV file:
+Receive (4 * 1024 * 1024) samples to a CSV file:
 ```
-rx config file=samples.csv format=csv n=4096
+rx config file=samples.csv format=csv n=4M
 rx start
 ```